MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-versions.md

 ---
-title: List of the PostgreSQL Extensions for Azure Database for PostgreSQL
+title: List of the PostgreSQL extensions, by name, for Azure Database for PostgreSQL
 description: The following extensions are available in the Azure Database for the PostgreSQL - Flexible Server.
 author: varun-dhawan
 ms.author: varundhawan